Sustainability

 Numerical Targets

-In 2022 there were no fatal or serious accidents throughout the Group.
-And the 2022 group-wide lost-worktime accident severity rate was 0.03.
+In 2023 we achieved 0 fatal or serious accidents throughout the Group.
+However, the group-wide lost-worktime accident severity rate was 0.012, so we did not achieve our target (0.01 or less).

 Work-Related Fatalities